 The terminal module serves to carry the electronic module, contains the backplane bus with power supply for the electronic, the DC 24V power section supply and the staircase-shaped terminal for wiring.

-Additionally the terminal module has a locking system
+Additionally the terminal module has a locking system for fixing at a mounting rail.

 By means of this locking system your SLIO system may be assembled outside of your switchgear cabinet to be later mounted there as whole system.